 Her body is that of the mermaid: a beautiful young princess with a fish-like lower body.
 Her colour is green, and this is where the folklore takes a sinister turn.
 Visitors receive warnings never to wear the colour for it enrages Nyai Loro Kidul, who will entice the wearer into the water to drown.
 An enraged deity wields incomprehensible might, and here in Java, along the southern coast, the truth is no different.

 Baby Tree, Tana Toraja

 Here in Sulawesi, animism, the belief that all entities, both existent and inanimate, wield a spiritual essence, reigns supreme.
-Funeral rites are complex and they are elaborate, designed to ease the passage of the departed to the next world.
+Funeral rites are complex and elaborate, designed to ease the passage of the departed to the next world.
 Livestock is slaughtered, cadavers are paraded, respects are paid.
 Bones and skeletons are placed reverentially in the monolith and megaliths of Tana Toraja.

 On the island of Madura, family traditions take on a most unforeseen appearance.
-Head to the east and there you will find Sumenep, an understated regency of such significance that the whole country would eventually fall under its influence.
+Head to the east, and there you will find Sumenep, an understated regency of such significance that the whole country would eventually fall under its influence.
 Dig deeper still and all manner of influences reveal themselves; and within this beating heart, as without, exist the villages of East Legung, Legung Barat and Dapenda, places where mythology and folklore resolutely manifest.

-Each house in these villages holds their own historic portals: rooms and courtyard entirely dedicated to sand to the exclusion of all else.
+Each house in these villages holds their distinct historic portals: rooms and courtyard entirely dedicated to sand to the exclusion of all else.
 There is neither furniture nor accoutrements nor any distractions.
-It is a tradition passed down from generation to generation and serves a great communal purpose, where friends and family can spend time together.
+It is a tradition passed down from generation to generation and serves a communal purpose, where friends and family can spend time together.
 People are born on the sand, they live on the sand, they die on the sand.